isomerpages/mse/news/--press-releases/_posts/2021-10-08-press-release-on-60-F&B-outlets-penalised-for-breaching-SMM.md

 1. **Prajin Karaoke** (5001 Beach Road, #03-77, Golden Mile Complex) is a pivoted nightlife establishment which had not been allowed to reopen.
 It was found operating with dine-in patrons.
 SFA has permanently revoked its food licence.

-[1](#sdfootnote1anc)Individual with cleared status means: a) fully vaccinated individual, i.e. 2 weeks after receiving the full regime of Pfizer-BioNTech/ Comirnaty, Moderna or after completing the full regime of vaccines on the World Health Organization&#39;s Emergency Use Listing (including the appropriate duration post-vaccination for the vaccine to be fully effective); b) individual who has recovered from COVID-19 and can provide a valid Pre-Event Test (PET) exemption notice; or c) individual who has a valid negative PET result from an Ministry of Health-approved COVID-19 test provider within the last 24 hours.

-Page **1** of **18**